tapyu/tapyu/README.md

 1. FPGA (Field Programmable Gate Array).

 ## Mission 🦾
 > Apply Machine Learning methods in order to develop new solutions for symbol detection and synchronization techniques.
+If it is possible, implement this solution in FPGA.

 ## Programing Language 💻
 - Python